applicaster/developer.applicaster.com/book/ui-builder/android/family-interface.md

                      visibility="VISIBLE" />
              </DisplayRule>
 ```
-`<DisplayRules>` is used to build an IconSetter and contains per CellType list of `<DisplayRule>`.
-"GENERIC" is not a Zapp's CellType, but rather a collection of most repeated elements that we can reuse setting `isGeneric = "true"`
+`<DisplayRules>` is used to build an IconSetter.
+It contains per CellType a list of `<DisplayRule>` items.
+NOTE: "GENERIC" is not a Zapp's CellType, but rather a collection of most repeated elements that we can reuse setting `isGeneric = "true"`
 ```
              <DisplayRule type="ATOM_ARTICLE" isGeneric = "true">
                  <View